indigo-dc/deep-recognition-app-apk-generator/README.md

-# APK Generator
+# DEEP Recognition App APK Generator
-Python script [apkgenerator.py](apkgenerator.py) is used to build and generate unsigned release apk file of [DEEP generic app].
-It allows parametrize design, urls and strings by setting them in the JSON file.
+This repository contains sources of DEEP Recognition App written using Flutter and Python script [apkgenerator.py](apkgenerator.py) used to build and generate APK file.
+It allows parametrize design, urls and strings of the app by setting them in the JSON file.

 ## Installation and Usage
-To properly build Android project and generate apk, it is necessary to install following tools:
+To properly build project and generate apk, it is necessary to install following tools:

 * Python 3 and pip installer
 * JDK 8